michaelMinar/kafkaTweets/README.md

 - Be sure to get the latest, up to date version with `brew update` first.
 Next run `brew install pyenv pyenv-virtualenv`.
 - You'll then need to add the following lines to your .profile or .bashrc file: ```eval "$(pyenv init -)"```, ```eval "$(pyenv virtualenv-init -)"```
 - install mysql via brew: ```brew install mysql```
 - Once that is in place, you should check out the docs.
-Last, the script `caliban.sh` will help get your environment up and running, complete with a version of python 2.7.6.
+Last, the script `caliban.sh` will help get your environment up and running.
+It will load a complete with a version of python 2.7.6. as well as the libraries from:
+	- requirements.txt
+	- picky.txt